This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Plum Grove at Osaka Castle Park

-If you are planning on visiting Osaka Castle Park at about the end of February, then be ready for quite a treat!
+If you are planning on visiting Osaka Castle Park at about the end of February or early March, then be ready for quite a treat!

-And, needless to say, head directly to the Plum Grove, which is located at the east side of the inside moat.
+And, needless to say, head directly to Plum Grove, which is located on the east side of the inside moat.
 Here, you will find about 1,300 plum trees that usually bloom at the end of February.

 All in all, there are about 100 different varieties of plum trees planted here.
 The colors of the blooms range from white, and all shades of pink, as well as light violet.

-The re-construction of Osaka Castle and its surrounding moats and walls began shortly after Tokugawa won the Summer War of Osaka in 1615.
-Notably, Tokugawa ordered the task of rebuilding the walls to hundreds of the samurai clans from across the country.
+Tokugawa ordered the rebuilding of the walls to hundreds of samurai clans from across the country.

 The tako ishi inside the Sakuramon Gate is Osaka Castle’s largest stone.
-Its surface area is about 60 square meters and it weights an estimated 108 tons.
+Its surface area is about 60 square meters and it weighs an estimated 108 tons.

-It is truly a mystery how this huge stone was transported and then erected, when at that time here was no heavy construction equipment.
+It is truly a mystery how this huge stone was transported and then erected when at that time there was no heavy construction equipment.